Chris-Crimi/Chris-Crimi/README.md

 Hi!
 I'm Chris.
-I'm interested in:
+I'm working to fill my github with all the stuff I'm interested in.
+Please feel free to browse around.
+My interests are:
-- Natural language processing applications in traditional finance - Investment Banking LevFin/M&A, Private Equity, and Private Credit
+- Artificial neural networks - see my Neural Networks from scratch repository.
-- Alternatives to artificial neural networks - Spiking Neural Networks, Reservoir Computing
+- Finance and capital markets
-- General finance and capital markets
+- Fitness/Health - see the diet optimzer repositories.
 - Entrepreneurship

 <!---